October 17, 2011

 If you are a manufacturer and you are not sure if your baby product is a medical device, please check Device Advice: Device Regulation and Guidance.

-If you have questions about what to do in order to seek FDA approval or clearance for your medical device, contact the Division of Small Manufacturers, International and Consumer Assistance at 1-800-638-2041 or via email at firstname.lastname@example.org.
+If you have questions about what to do in order to seek FDA approval or clearance for your medical device, contact the Division of Industry and Consumer Education at 1-800-638-2041 or via email at firstname.lastname@example.org.

 Jeffrey E. Shuren, M.D., J.D.